 - Using the app templates, you can create slick branded competition landing pages and entry forms to create a strong first impression to new fans.
 You simply upload banners, logos and set your brand colour scheme and fonts.

-- You can have a custom Tab for your competition so that it is always top of Page and easy to find.
+- You can have a custom Facebook Tab for your competition so that it’s easy to find.

 - You can collect email address through a mailing list opt-in on your entry form.
 These can be downloaded to into a spreadsheet or even sent straight to your list in Mail Chimp, Mad Mimi, Constant Contact or other email service provider.